kkots/ggxrd_freecam/README.md

 - 21'st January 2024 - fixed a mistake in one of the field names in the example .ini
 - 23'rd January 2025 - added gamepad controls
 - 25'th January 2025 - now can read INI file from the folder where the mod's DLL was when you injected it, if it is not found in the game executable's folder.
 You can place the INI file into the game executable's folder at any time to have it be read from there again.
+- 12'th February 2025 - added a toggle to disable particle effect creation, to get cleaner screens of just the models.